Michael Jackson: Thriller, Motown 25: Yesterday, Today, Forever and Pepsi incident (1981–1984)

 The Victory Tour of 1984 headlined the Jacksons and showcased Jackson's new solo material to more than two million Americans.
-It was the last tour he did with his brothers.
-Following controversy over the concert's ticket sales, Jackson donated his share of the proceeds, an estimated $3 to 5 million, to charity.
-During the last concert of the Victory Tour at the Dodger Stadium in Los Angeles, Jackson announced his split from the Jacksons during "Shake Your Body".
+It was the last tour he performed with his brothers.
+Following controversy over the concert's ticket sales, Jackson donated his share of the proceeds—estimated at $3 to 5 million—to charity.
+During the final concert of the Victory Tour at the Dodger Stadium in Los Angeles, Jackson announced his split from the Jacksons during "Shake Your Body".